International Journal of ePortfolio

 to adopt the pedagogy may do so.

-research manuscript?
-For pedagogical articles, is it clear how the teaching
+- Analysis: Is it clear how the teaching

 practice described in the instructional manuscript addressed the instructional